jarvma18/app-docker-compose-template/README.md

 * Install Docker
 * Install Docker compose
-* Run migrations to latest level if you want that the test api works
+* Run migrations to latest level if you want that the test api works (see the "Helpful commands" section)

 Docker & Docker compose versions that have been tested with this:
 ```